peopledoc/django-pimpmytheme/README.rst

     CUSTOM_THEME_LOOKUP_OBJECT = "django.contrib.sites.models.Site"
     CUSTOM_THEME_LOOKUP_ATTR = "name"

+then select the directory wher your customizations will be stored:

+    PIMPMYTHEME_FOLDER = "/home/user/myproject/custom_statics"

+this must be an absolute path

 To create the needed folders for customization, you can run the management command provided by pimpmytheme: